 Social media gets a bad rep. It’s been branded as a tool to waste time, procrastinate and keep up with other people’s lives – which it is – but it also offers so much more.

-Platforms like Facebook, Instagram and twitter are for way more than showing your friends how much fun you’ve had or how much fun you want people to think you’ve had, It can actually be a great tool for networking, connecting with people in different fields and helping you find the job you want.
+Platforms like Facebook, Instagram and twitter are for way more than showing your friends how much fun you’ve had or how much fun you want people to think you’ve had, It can actually be a great tool for networking, connecting with people in different fields, showcasing your resume and helping you find the job you want.

 Get more out of Twitter